-Listening sessions exclusively with the Black community, strategies formed by Black planners, and a space designed by Black architects ensure that Black thoughts share every facet of The Center’s creation.
+Over 800 Black voices have shaped the vision for The Center Strategies formed by Black planners and a space designed by Black architects ensure that Black culture shapes every facet of The Center’s creation.

 Black elders and youth are an anchor in our culture, and they will be an anchor in the facility.
 From fundraising to program development, Black leadership regardless of age is central to The Center’s success.

 Rev. Dr. Alex Gee, a powerhouse team of Black leaders and hundreds of diverse Black voices are shaping The Center, ensuring it brings together a collective Black brilliance that affirms, inspires and advances the Black community in Madison and beyond.

 Lord Cultural Resources, the world’s largest cultural sector planning practice and the team behind the Smithsonian National Museum of African American History in Washington, D.C., is helping establish The Center’s operations, staffing and facility recommendations and final business plan.

 What The Center Will Mean for Madison Businesses